Scalable Vector Graphics (SVG)

 What is Scalable Vector Graphics (SVG)?

-It is an XML-based vector image format for 2D graphics that can be rendered by modern web browsers.
-Unlike raster images like JPEGs or PNGs, which are made up of a fixed grid of pixels, SVG images are made up of shapes and lines that can be scaled up or down without losing quality.
+Unlike raster images such as JPEGs or PNGs, which are made up of a fixed grid of pixels, SVG images are made up of shapes and lines that can be scaled up or down while remaining perfectly crisp.

-In MIDAS, SVG images are used for graphical user interface elements, such as icons and buttons.
+In MIDAS, SVG images are used for graphical user interface elements such as icons and buttons.
+Using SVG keeps the interface crisp and fast-loading on any screen, from a small mobile phone to a large high-resolution display.

 Related Terms